Confused about how Dr. Rife's instruments worked. Get all your questions answered by reading:

 Before we discuss how to use any frequency generator like a "Rife Machine" we need to clarify a few things.
 Without understanding the following information one may be led to believe that any frequency generator could do what Dr. Rife's original machines (Rife Ray #3, Rife Ray #4 and Rife Ray #5 or Beam Ray Clinical machine) could do.
 This would and could lead someone to believe that the simple frequency generators that are on the market for less than $500 (Many are called "Rife Machines") will work the same as instruments that are in the $1500 to $2000 range.
 Any frequency generator that cost less than $1000 will just leave the customer with buyer’s remorse later.
 You get what you pay for.

 You will notice in the title of this page that we said "With the proper frequency range".
 Most of the so called “Rife Machines” and frequency generators on the market today do not have the ability to output the correct frequency range that Dr. Rife used.
 A frequency generator with a frequency range from 1 Hertz to about 4 MHz (4,000,000 Hertz) would be adequate.
 If it had a higher frequency range that could go to about 20,000,000 it would be better.
-Many of the so called "Rife Machines" are also under powered.
+Many of the so called "Rife Machines" are also UNDER POWERED.
 But they may work for some less serious problems that people may be suffering from.

 Power is one of the most important features that is needed in an instrument.
 A minimum of 1/5 (0.20) of one watt has been used since the 1950's.
 But instruments that output about 1.5 to 2.7 watts RMS (RMS is true power) are necessary for best results when using hand cylinders and footplates.
 Most of the so called "Rife Machines," like the average frequency generators, only output about 1/5 or 0.20 of one watt of power.
-Due to the impedance or resistance of the body they will have less than one half of that 0.20 of one watt actually get into the body.
-So more than 50% of the instrument’s power is lost just trying to overcome the body’s resistance to electrical current.
+Due to the impedance or resistance of the body they mayl have less than one half of that 0.20 of one watt actually get into the body.
+So more than 50% of the instrument’s power may be lost just trying to overcome the body’s resistance to electrical current.
 The reason these so called "Rife Machines" only output about 0.20 of one watt is because they use only low audio frequencies.
 Generally, the body cannot handle any more power than about 0.20 of one watt using low audio frequencies.
 Low audio frequencies between 1 Hertz and about 20,000 Hertz can be felt on your skin and if more than 0.20 of a watt of voltage and current are used then the electrical current will enter the body and begin locking up the muscles.

 There is only one way to overcome the body’s resistance and get sufficient power into the body without locking up the muscles using hand cylinders and footplates.
 An RF (Radio Frequency) carrier frequency has to be used.
 Dr. Rife’s original machines all used RF frequencies.
 His 1936 Rife Ray #5 or Beam Ray Clinical instrument built by his engineer, Philip Hoyland, used audio frequencies modulated (Piggybacked) onto an RF carrier frequency.
 The use of an RF carrier frequency overcomes the body’s resistance and allows for a much higher power transfer of the frequencies into the body.
 But even with an RF carrier frequency you will have some power loss due to the resistance of the body.
 Even with a some loss of power it still allows for the use of more than fifty times more power which is more than enough power to work with.